-The Lead for Managing Medicines at St Mary's CE (Aided) Primary School is Mrs Emma Gabriel or in her absence Mrs Janet Lees or Mrs Vicky Russell.
+The Lead for Managing Medicines at St Mary's CE (Aided) Primary School is Mrs Emma Gabriel or, in her absence, Mrs Vicky Russell.
 In their duties staff will be guided by their training, this policy and related procedures.

 IMPLEMENTATION, MONITORING & REVIEW